schlegde/schlegel.github.io/_posts/2016-09-20-on-static-methods.md

 category:
 tags: []
 ---
 Recently I got asked by a co-worker on how he would go about testing the invocation of a static method in some legacy codebase.
 Not as easy as one might guess initially.
 We went for the [Subclass and Override Technique]({% post_url 2015-12-07-testing-java-legacy-code-with-seams %}).
-Of course a conversation on whether `static` should be used at all.
+Of course a conversation on whether `static` should be used at all ensues...

 After all you need special techniques or tools such as [PowerMock](https://github.com/jayway/powermock) to test them or create wrappers as described in [Don't Mock What You Do Not Own]({% post_url 2015-11-15-do-not-mock-what-you-do-not-own %}).

 The discussion on `static` has been had multiple times all over the internet.
 The answer is usually the following: